Kahnawake

+History

 Historical land claim

 Kahnawake was created under what was known as the Seigneurie du Sault-Saint-Louis, a 40320 acre territory which the French Crown granted in 1680 to the Jesuits to "protect" and "nurture" those Mohawk newly converted to Catholicism.
 When the seigneury was granted, the government intended the territory to be closed to European settlement.
 But the Jesuits assumed rights as seigneurs of the Sault, and permitted French and other European colonists to settle there and collected their rents.

 The Jesuits managed the seigneury until April 1762, after the British defeated France in the Seven Years' War and took over their territory east of the Mississippi River in New France.
 The new British governor, Thomas Gage, ordered the reserve to be entirely and exclusively vested in the Mohawk, under the supervision of the Indian Department.

 Despite repeated complaints by the Mohawk, many government agents continued to allow non-Native encroachment, and mismanaged the lands and rents.
 Surveyors were found to have modified some old maps at the expense of the Kahnawake people.
 From the late 1880s until the 1950s, the Mohawk were required by the government to make numerous land cessions to enable construction of railway, hydro-electric, and telephone company industrial projects along the river.

 As a result, Kahnawake today has only 13000 acre.
 In the late 20th century, the Mohawk Nation was pursuing land claims with the Canadian government to regain lost land.
 The modern claim touches the municipalities of Saint-Constant, Sainte-Catherine, Saint-Mathieu, Delson, Candiac and Saint-Philippe.
 Led by the Mohawk Council of Kahnawake and the reserve's Inter-governmental Relations Team, the community has filed claims with the government of Canada.
-It is seeking monetary compensation and symbolic recognition of its claim.
+It is seeking monetary compensation NOTE: Kahnawake is not seeking financial compensation for the mismanagement of the land.
+Kahnawake recognizes the full extent of the 'seigneury" to be Kahnawake Mohawk Territory and is moving to reacquire its land along with financial compensation for infrastructure criscrossing the territory. and symbolic recognition of its claim.